shaunpez/shaunpezeshki.com/src/blog/post-19.md

 ## Concluding Thoughts

-As discussions about a potential TikTok ban intensify, it raises important questions about the role of government in regulating global technology platforms.
+As discussions about a potential TikTok ban intensify in Congress, it raises important questions about the role of government in regulating global technology platforms.
 What could this mean for our access to information, cultural dialogue, and innovation in the digital space?
+Additionally, this situation brings to the forefront concerns regarding freedom of speech and First Amendment rights, highlighting the delicate balance between national security and individual liberties.

 TikTok has been more than just an app for many of us; it's been a source of learning, laughter, and connection during some challenging times.
 If this is the end for TikTok, its impact will be remembered for breaking down barriers and bringing people together.
 What are your thoughts on the potential ban?
 </div>